Skip to main content

 Progress Days were established in the fall when the SPARK curriculum had taken root.
 Most Tuesdays and Thursdays are 'progress days.'
 On a progress day, students meet in their Team for the first hour of the school day.
 Team leaders meet with each student to establish a personalized schedule for the day.
 This allows students the ability to focus on a class in which they need more time, take advantage of additional PE opportunities, allow for groups, service trips, and life and career planning events without missing regular class days.
 Progress days allow teachers the flexibility to offer cross-curricular opportunities, meet with students for longer periods of time, and work with individually with students who are struggling in their classes.

 After school activities and clubs are offered most Wednesdays after school.
+All students are encouraged to take advantage of these offerings.
 Late buses are available at 4 p.m. for students who need transportation.
-Activities and clubs include: art club, music club, homework hangout, fitness center workouts, cooking club, yearbook, gaming club, PE group activities such as soccer or basketball.
+Activities and clubs have included: art club, music club, homework hangout, fitness center workouts, cooking club, yearbook, gaming club, PE group activities such as soccer or basketball.
 Clubs and activities evolve based on student interests and needs.
 Students learn which activities offered on a specific week in Team.
-To participate, students must sign up for an activity and a late bus by noon on Wednesday.
-All students are encouraged to take advantage of these opportunities.
+To participate, students sign up for an activity and a late bus by noon on Wednesday.
+There is something for everyone after school on Wednesdays.

 Welcome new students!
 Vanguard welcomes new students at the start of the school year and again at each academic quarter.
 Students are referred by their home school counselor or have the ability to apply to come to Vanguard.
-A member of the student service staff arranges for a tour and interview.
-Intakes for students who will start at Vanguard on August 16, 2017 were held at end of the school year and over the summer.
+A member of the student service staff arranges for a tour and interview for all prospective students.
+Intakes for students who will start at Vanguard on August 16, 2017 were held at end of the last school year and over the summer.
 Intakes for the second quarter will begin at the end of September.
 Contact your home school counselor or the Vanguard office for information.